pump-io/pump.io/README.md

     npm search databank

 One tricky bit is that the driver you use has to be available to the `databank` package.
-There are two ways to make that work:
+There are two ways to make that work.

-1. Install globally.
+First, you can install globally.
 For example:

-> npm install -g databank-mongodb
+    npm install -g databank-mongodb

-2. Install in the `databank` directory.
+Second, you can install in the `databank` directory.

-> cd activitypump/node_modules/databank
+    cd activitypump/node_modules/databank
-> npm install databank-mongodb
+    npm install databank-mongodb

 Note that you also need to install and configure your database server.